 The architecture and art of Persepolis reveal an eclectic synthesis of forms gathered from all parts of the Achaemenid realm.
 However, it is astonishing that the resulting blend of so many styles and influences was original and coherent despite its eclecticism.
 From the intermingling of ideas and fashions, and under the supervision and planning of Persian masters, there emerged the so-called Achaemenid style, highly cosmopolitan and multifarious on the one hand, and harmonious and concordant on the other.
 Mud-bricks supplied by Babylonians, cedar roof beams from Lebanon, precious materials from India and Egypt, gold from Sardis, and stone quarried nearby but carved by Lydians and Ionians, all united in a single passionate endeavor to create the magnificent complex of structures that was Persepolis.
 The principal contribution to Achaemenid architecture and art made by the builders of Persepolis was a square hypostyle hall (not rectangular, as in Pasargadae), the high socle on which important buildings were placed, and the cavetto cornices of the lintels.
 Added to this was the elaborate symbolism of the building's decoration.

 The complex was founded on a terrace of natural rock, cut smooth to the level of about 15 m above the plain.
 The ravines and hollows were filled in by stones brought from adjacent quarries and by rubble obtained after leveling projecting rock spurs.
 The exterior surfaces of the platform were faced with enormous pieces of stone roughly hewn into polygonal shapes.
 These were laid upon each other without mortar but were reinforced with iron and lead dove-tail clamps.
 Overall, the platform formed an irregular parallelogram, measuring 455 m on the west, 300 m on the north, 430 m on the east, and 290 m on the south.
 On three sides, the terrace was enclosed by a fortified wall, while on the east it was protected by a mountain.
-After the platform was completed, it was crisscrossed by an ingenious system of conduits which drained off the rainwater and wastes from the terrace.
+After the platform was completed, it was crisscrossed by an ingenious system of conduits that drained off the rainwater and wastes from the terrace.
 The buildings of Persepolis were constructed according to a previously designed master plan.
 They were oriented in a north-south direction (more precisely northwest-southeast) and arranged on four separate levels.
 The storage rooms and administrative offices at the back were at the lowest level, with the entrance area for delegations on the next.
 The Apadana (the great, royal audience hall) was a step higher, and the royal private quarters occupied the highest portion of the platform.

 |Palace of Darius|